Egsagon/ECU/readme.md

 # ECU

-A simple and minimalist CLI helper tool.
+*A simple and minimalist CLI helper tool.*

+This package was designed to help building CLI tools in python that will look more elegant than the built-in `print()` and `input()`, while not being overcomplicated.

 ## Installation
 Package is available on PyPI.
 ```
 pip install ecu
 ```

 ## Usage
 Import the library in your project, and use the provided functions as you want.
 ```py
 import ecu
 ```